freifeld/cpabDiffeo/README.md

 git clone git@github.com:freifeld/pyimg.git
 ```
 ## OS
 The code was tested on Linux and Windows.
-I believe it should work on Mac, but didn't get a chance to test it.
+It should work on Mac, but I didn't get a chance to test it.

 ## Installation
 (todo: add instructions for Windows users)